davewsmith/play/flask-tutorial/needsagoodname/README.md

 * Added basic SQLAlchemy support (using SQLite3)
 * Add CliMessage model and a test of it
 * CLI persists a CliMessage (with test)
+* Display CliMessages through the web (with tests).
+This one required adding migration support.

 ## TO DO

-* Display the thing through the Web, with a test
+* Vagrantfile VM
+* provision redis in the VM
+* Add task queue support
+* Dockerize

+## MAYBE

+* Prettier date formatting